AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Journeys**

-* **Merge policies** - Merge policies can now be configured and used in your journeys.
+* **Merge policies** (Limited Availability)- Merge policies used by a journey are now visible and consistant throughout the journey.
 * **mTLS support** - The mTLS protocol is now supported in Journey Optimizer APIs and custom actions.
 * **Lookup tables in events** - You can now leverage data from a lookup dataset when a relationship has been defined using an attribute inside of an array of objects.
 The lookup values will be available in journeys (conditions, custom actions, etc.) and message personalization.